tgel0/crssnt/README.md

   </a>
 </p>

-### 🆕 New from February 1st 2022: Sheet ID logging

-In order to better understand the usage of the crssnt sheet-2-RSS service the Sheet IDs will be logged starting from February 1st 2022.
-No other data has been or will be collected by crssnt.
-There will also be an option to disable the logging of the Sheet IDs by adding `&logging=false` to the end of the crssnt feed URL.

----

 Crssnt is an open-source RSS feed generator for Google Sheets.
 With crssnt, you can create your own <b>c</b>ustom <b>RSS</b> feed from any data source which can get displayed in a (public) Google Sheet:
 - existing RSS feeds
 - websites and APIs